The American Anthropological Association (AAA) is happy to accept requests to copy and reprint articles from its publications.

 Paper reprints are limited to content available electronically through AnthroSource.

-If for some reason you are unable to connect to Copyright Clearance Center, you may also request permission for any journals published by the American Anthropological Association by submitting your request to firstname.lastname@example.org.
+For articles published prior to 2013 or if you are unable to connect to Copyright Clearance Center, you may also request permission for any journals published by the American Anthropological Association by submitting your request to firstname.lastname@example.org.